Information & Hours

 Late Pickup

-A late pickup fee of $10 per each five-minute increment past 6:00 pm will be added to statements.
-A pattern of late pickup may result in termination of care.
-If the child is not picked up by 6:30 pm and we are unable to reach an emergency contact, the police will be contacted.
+A late pickup fee of $10 per each five-minute increment past 6:00 pm will be added to the family’s account and will appear on their next monthly statements.
+A pattern of late pickups may result in termination of care.
+If the child is not picked up by 6:30 pm and we are unable to reach an emergency contact or Kids Club staff needs to leave, the police will be contacted.

 Absence Procedures

-Note: School staff do not notify Kids Club if a child leaves early or is absent; it is the parent’s responsibility.
+Note: School staff does not notify Kids Club if a child leaves early or is absent; it is the parent’s responsibility.

 Inclement Weather Policy